codefresh-io/argo-hub/README.md

 ## Ask for a new Workflow

-Please fill a github issue or thumb up an existing one
+Please fill a github issue or thumb up an existing one1